anknown/ahocorasick/README.md

         }
 	}

+I do not provide read file API because I think your dict may coming form other source

 #### Benchmark

 **Multi-Pattern Search**

-compare with *cloudflare/ahocorasick* which receive most star and forks in the implement which is written in golang
+compare with `cloudflare/ahocorasick` who receives most stars and forks in all the implement written in golang

 To Run Benchmark, go to test dir